We are located on the South end of Old Town Shopping Center beside Dollar General. The Shopping Center with Food Lion on Reynolda Road.

 DRESS FOR CLASS

-Beginning dance students wear a black leotard, white tights that are not shiny, white ballet shoes, black tap shoes, and they twirl a Starline brand baton.
-I do not require you buy dance wear from me but I can completely outfit a beginner for $79 including tax when you drop by during OPEN HOUSE in August.
+Beginning dance students wear a black leotard, white tights, white ballet shoes, black tap shoes, and they twirl a Starline brand baton.
+I do not require you buy dance wear from me but I can completely outfit a beginner for $90.00 including tax.

 RECITAL

-The beginner classes will each perform two dances in our Thirty-third annual Spring Recital June 5, 2011 at the Stevens Center.
+The beginner classes will each perform two dances in our Fortieth annual Spring Recital June 2, 2019 at the Stevens Center in Winston Salem.
 I believe having a performance at the end of the year helps give meaning and value to the students’ experience.
 Performing motivates students to learn before the show and accelerates their desire to learn after the show.
 We usually order costumes in January.
 Beginners need only one costume.
 Last year they cost $46.50 plus tax.
+Recital is a large part of the Dance Studio experience.
+The memories made then are carried for years.

 PARADES

 The Vogler Studio Parade Corps has been twirling in Christmas parades since 1978.
-In 2009 we twirled batons and danced to music in parades in Winston-Salem, Rural Hall, and Lewisville.
-Fox 8 news featured our group in their Winston Salem parade coverage.
-Lewisville awarded us a trophy for the past two years.
+In 2018 we twirled batons and danced to music in parades in Winston-Salem, Rural Hall, and Lewisville.
+If you work on your twirls in September, October and November you could twirl in parades in December 2019.
+On the home page click 'parades' to see a video from 2016, Click 'parade pictures' to see photos taken during the 2017 season.

 WHO TEACHES THE CLASSES?

-Hello, my name is Robert Jordan and I teach all the classes at Vogler’s Studio in Oldtown.
-My wife of 36 years, Kathy Vogler Jordan, is my only substitute teacher.
-We have three children: Richard, 28 years old, Cherie, 24 years old, and Lana Loraine, 15 years old.
+Hello, my name is Robert Jordan and I teach all the classes at Vogler’s Studio in Winston Salem.
+My wife of 45 years, Kathy Vogler Jordan, is my only substitute teacher.
+We have three children: Richard, 37 years old, Cherie, 33 years old, and Lana Loraine, 25 years old.
+All three have been involved at the Dance Studio all their lives.

 Why begin dancing at Six, Seven, or Eight years old?